Curriculum

 • to develop research skills in a range of topics using print and online mediums

-• Developing early habits in reading can lead to a lifetime love of books and literature
+• to develop early habits in reading can lead to a lifetime love of books and literature

 We encourage all children to borrow regularly from the library.
-Classrooms have access to the library all week.
+Classrooms have access to the library each week.

 Religious Education